reactphp/reactphp/src/React/SocketClient/README.md

 ### Async SSL/TLS connections

-The `React\SocketClient\SecureConnectionManager` class decorates a given `React\SocketClient\ConnectionManager` instance by enabling SSL/TLS encryption as soon as the raw TCP/IP connection succeeds.
+The `SecureConnectionManager` class decorates a given `ConnectionManager` instance by enabling SSL/TLS encryption as soon as the raw TCP/IP connection succeeds.
 It provides the same promise- based `getConnection($host, $ip)` method which resolves with a `Stream` instance that can be used just like any non-encrypted stream.

 ```php
 $secureConnectionManager = new React\SocketClient\SecureConnectionManager($connectionManager, $loop);

 $secureConnectionManager->getConnection('www.google.com', 443)->then(function (React\Stream\Stream $stream) {